OUR RIVER AND TRAIL GUIDES

 James grew up in the High Park area of West Toronto, and began his paddling career at eight years of age after his father returned from a trip on the Nahanni River.
 Inspired by his experience, James' father sent him to canoe tripping camp in Temagami, ON where he went on to lead multiday canoe trips including some in the Yukon, and NWT.
 James attended Dalhousie University where he graduated with a Bachelor of Management.
 He now lives in Banff where he runs his own outdoor education business in winter.
 James is an avid paddler, hiker and skier, and looks forward to sharing his expertise with Nahanni river guests.

 Michael grew up a stones throw from the Mississipi River in Eastern Iowa.
-Being a river rat, he has been canoeing tripping since I was a young boy.
-I broke the outdoor mold to pursue mechanical engineering, but always found time for paddling, biking, backpacking, canyoneering and photography.
-Over the past few years, my wife and I have been aligning our lifestyle with our passions.
-I love that my office is outside with nature on the Nahanni River.
+A life long river rat, he has been canoeing tripping since childhood.
+Breaking the outdoor mold to pursue mechanical engineering he stayed true to his roots and always found time for paddling, biking, backpacking, canyoneering and photography.
+Over the past few years, he and his wife have been aligning our lifestyle with their passions.
+The birth of their daughter, Soliel has redoubled his commitment to the natural world.

 Luke grew up in the Alberta foothills and currently calls Halifax home.
-Working in several of the city's renowned restaurants combines with his lifetime of experience on the Nahanni River.
-While he has a passion for food he also enjoys surfing, fishing and reading in his spare time.
+Working in several of the city's renowned restaurants combines nicely with his guiding on the Nahanni River.
+While he has a passion for food, he also enjoys surfing, fishing and reading in his spare time.
 Some of his favourite trips include a ski ascent of Mount St. Nikolas, the Mountain River and Niger river.
 His favourite book is Ham on Rye.
 One of his earliest camping memories is crawling into his Mom's sleeping bag with a Nalgene hot water bottle.
-His favourite spot on the Nahnni is the Rock Gardens.
+His favourite spot on the Nahanni is the Rock Gardens.